Ritik92/Thrifty-Ai-Assigment/README.md

 - Chat works without Gemini API key (falls back to keyword analysis)
 - Everything runs locally, no deployment needed
 - Used Vite instead of create-react-app because it's faster
-- Kept the dark theme professional - no flashy colors

-The chat app turned out pretty nice, feels like something you'd actually want to use!